Please note: this article and the websites linked therein may contain images of Aboriginal and Torres Strait Islander people who have passed away.

 - On a transcript of the speech, use a highlighter to mark the emotive or descriptive words Prime Minister Kevin Rudd used.
 Write the definition of each.

 - Read or listen to The Response to Response to Government to the National Apology to the Stolen Generations by Dr Tom Calma.
 Does this change your thoughts or feelings about The Apology?
 Write a short reflection paragraph and share it with a partner.

 You can access videos of both speeches via the AITASIS website.
 There is also an Auslan version of The Apology video available via the Australian Government’s website.
-We have also created free printable excerpts of both Kevin Rudd’s Apology and Dr Tom Calma’s Response for you to download.
+We have also created printable excerpts of both Kevin Rudd’s Apology and Dr Tom Calma’s Response for you to download.

 - Download a printable excerpt of The Apology and Activity Cards for Middle Years